cap-js/telemetry/README.md

 - `@opentelemetry/exporter-metrics-otlp-proto`

 The necessary scope for exporting metrics (`metrics.ingest`) is not part of the standard `apitoken` and must be requested.
-This can only be done via binding to a "managed service instance", i.e., not a user-provided instance.
+This can only be done via binding to a "managed service instance", i.e., not a user-provided service instance.
 There are two config options: (1) `rest_apitoken` (to be deprecated) and (2) `metrics_apitoken` via `tokens`.
-Example (you only need one):
+Example (you only need option 1 or option 2):
 ```yaml
 requires:
   - name: my-dynatrace-instance